openZH/covid_19/README.md

 # COVID-19 Cases communicated by Swiss Cantons and Principality of Liechtenstein (FL)

+Our aim is to create a common official OGD dataset of COVID-19 cases of the Swiss Authorities.

-We are providing COVID-19 case data *in machine-readable form (CSV) as OGD resources (Open Government Data)*, that *has been published online by official sources (Cantons and FL)*.
+We are providing COVID-19 case numbers *in machine-readable form (CSV)* as OGD resources (Open Government Data), that *have been published  by official sources (Cantons and FL) online*.
+Sources are specifed with the respective URL(s).

+Case numbers include persons tested and treated in the respective Canton resp.
+Principality of Liechtenstein. *Important:* Since 09.03.2020, only persons who meet certain test criteria are tested (see e.g. with the Canton of Zurich "Testkriterien" at www.gd.zh.ch/coronavirus).

+The data is updated regularly - if available daily.
+Times of collection and update of the data may vary.

-We seek to cover all Cantons, and to update the data automatically (by scraping or pipeline).
+We are seeking to cover all Cantons, and to update the data automatically (by scraping or pipeline).
 Join our challenge to contribute to this goal: https://db.schoolofdata.ch/project/73

+We are available to advise and support interested authorities.
+You can reach us: https://twitter.com/OpenDataZH (follow us, we send you a private Direct Message, thanks!)

-(Status: 2020-03-21 01:00)
+(Status: 2020-03-21 03:10)
 | OGD resource | updated by | latest update | Official source(s) |
 |--------------|------------|---------------|--------------------|
 |[FL](https://github.com/openZH/covid_19/blob/master/fallzahlen_kanton_total_csv/COVID19_Fallzahlen_FL_total.csv)|manually|2020-03-20|see 'source' [OGD resource](https://github.com/openZH/covid_19/blob/master/fallzahlen_kanton_total_csv/COVID19_Fallzahlen_FL_total.csv)|